dlion/domenicoluciani/_posts/2018-10-02-keybase-crypto-made-simple.md

 Simple and clean BUT how can you see there is a problem here: Alice and Bob need to use **THE SAME KEY** to communicate each other and from it borns other problems:
 * How can Alice pass the *KEY* to Bob?
-* What happens if Bob lose his key or someone else steal it from him?
+* What happens if Bob lose his key or someone else steals it from him?

-All of these hypothesis allows an attacker to read **ALL** messages from and to Alice/Bob/SomeoneElseWhoUseThatKey.
+All of these hypotheses allows an attacker to read **ALL** messages from and to Alice/Bob/SomeoneElseWhoUseThatKey.

 ### PROS: